Dr. Michael Leitges

 Kinases are intracellular proteins with pivotal roles for a healthy cell.
 Deregulation and malfunctions are associated with many human diseases.

-Research from Dr. Michael Leitges' lab focused for more than 2 decades on the functional in vivo analysis of individual kinases belonging to the Protein Kinase C family.
-As a result his group, in collaboration with other scientific groups, has identified certain PKC functions to be associated with the development of very common diseases like diabetes, immune deficiencies and cancer.
+For more than two decades, research from Dr. Leitges' lab has focused on the functional in-vivo analysis of individual kinases belonging to the Protein Kinase C family.
+As a result, his group, in collaboration with other scientific groups, has identified certain PKC functions to be associated with the development of very common diseases like diabetes, immune deficiencies and cancer.

-For his research, Dr. Leitges uses state-of-the-art molecular biological approaches in combination with mouse genetics.
+As the tier 1 Canada Research Chair in Cell Signaling and Translational Medicine, Dr. Leitges uses state-of-the-art molecular biological approaches in combination with mouse genetics.
 Once new signalling pathways are identified a transfer to the human system is a prerequisite for the development of new drugs.
-This so-called from bench to bed side approach has been successfully applied by Dr. Leitges in the past and reflects the translational relevance of his work.
+This so-called from bench-to-bedside approach has been successfully applied by Dr. Leitges in the past and reflects the translational relevance of his work.

 In conclusion, the future work from Dr. Leitges' lab will eventually provide new drugs for cancer treatment, which potentially act more specific and show less harmful side effects.